 Those are my five top questions that you can ask at the end of an interview.

-If you’re looking for a new procurement or supply chain job, please reach out to myself or any of the team at Procurement Heads.
+If you’re looking for a new procurement or supply chain job, please reach out to me or any of the team at Procurement Heads.

-Equally, if you’re looking to hire, then we’d love to help.
+Equally, if you’re looking to recruit procurement talent, then we’d love to help.